-Eyelashes have an anatomical function of shielding the eye from injury-for example, from dust and grit.
-Because eyelashes are found throughout the animal kingdom, this protective function presumably has been genetically conserved because it has value.
+Eyelashes have an anatomical function of shielding the eye from injury, from dust and grit.

-The absence of eyelashes removes one of the salient anatomical features associated with normal facial appearance.
-A person without eyelashes has an abnormal appearance-that is, lacking one of the important anatomical landmarks of facial normality.
+A person without eyelashes has a strange appearance because they lack one of the important anatomical landmarks of facial normality.

-Absence of eyelashes has a number of causes (see Eyelash Surgery for more information):
+Absence of eyelashes has a number of causes (see Eyelash Surgery):

-- Physical trauma-facial injury and scarring due to traumatic events such as automobile accidents, industrial accidents, chemical and thermal burns, eyelid tattoos, and traction alopecia associated with long-term use of false eyelashes;
+- Facial injury and scarring due to automobile accidents, industrial accidents, chemical and thermal burns, eyelid tattoos, and traction alopecia associated with long-term use of false eyelashes;

-- Trichotillomania-compulsive hair plucking of scalp hair, eyebrows and eyelashes, other body hair: and,
+- Trichotillomania; compulsive hair plucking of scalp hair, eyebrows and eyelashes:

 - Congenital atrichia-congenital absence of hair on all parts of the body.

 Initially used to correct loss of eyelashes, esthetic facial enhancement is a relatively recent development.
 Some doctors believe it should continue to be reserved only for medically necessary eyelash replacement.